open-power/snap/hardware/README.md

 # SDRAM Card Memory

 The SNAP framework supports the usage of the on-card SDRAM.
 It is accessible for the actions via the action wrapper through an AXI master interface.
-In the SNAP configuration step the existence of that interface is controlled via the option 'Enable SDRAM' which is defining the value of `SDRAM_USED` in `${SNAP_ROOT}/.snap_config.sh`.
+In the SNAP configuration step the existence of that interface is controlled via the option 'Enable SDRAM'.

 # NVMe support